 The term ryokan can be translated to a ‘Japanese inn’.
 Typically, the ryokan features rooms with tatami floors, sliding doors, futons to sleep on, low tables and couches to sit on, as well as an entranceway to leave your shoes in.
 The ryokans also provide the guests with yukatas (the kind of casual Japanese kimono) as well as they offer the possibility of having an ofuro / onsen bath.

-Our hotel room has tatami mats on the entire floor.
-The futons lie side by side directly on the tatami floor.
-Opposite we have a low table with legless chairs around.
+Our hotel room features tatami mats on the entire floor.
+The futons are arranged side by side directly on the tatami floor.
+Opposite, we have a low table with legless chairs around.
 They are astonishingly comfortable to sit on – despite what we initially imagine.

 We sleep on customary futons with long, rectangular pillows stuffed with rice or pearls to the extent that they are unbelievably hard.
 Our immediate impression is therefore that they must be inconvenient and unpleasant to sleep on.
 Nevertheless, we wake up the next morning deeply puzzled that we have slept so well.
 The pillows have been unexpectedly comfortable.
 Apparently they adapt to the individual shape, modelling the face as a mold which results in a terrific sleep!

 The entranceway behind the sliding door is flanked by a row of meticulously placed slippers.
-Guests use slippers everywhere inside.
-There is even a pair of red plastic slippers for use in the bathroom!
-Very fast the entranceway gets filled up with all our shoes in addition to the slippers provided.
+Guests use slippers everywhere inside, including red plastic slippers for the bathroom!
+Very fast the entranceway gets filled up with all our shoes added to the slippers provided by Edoya.